 There are no Pastoral or Professional Counselors on Campus.
 Crisis, mental health and victim resource hotline numbers are available from the Campus Director.
-Section IX of this policy addresses IBT's policies with respect to support services and confidentiality for victims of sexual violence.
+Section IX of this policy addresses NCE's policies with respect to support services and confidentiality for victims of sexual violence.

-V. ACCESS POLICY, SECURITY OF CAMPUS FACILITIES, AND SECURITY CONSIDERATIONS USED IN THE MAINTENANCE OF CAMPUS FACILITIES pm daily, Monday-Friday).
-During non-business hours access to each Campus is by key fob and a security code only or by admittance via a designated staff member for the purpose of staff use, maintenance or cleaning.
+V. ACCESS POLICY, SECURITY OF CAMPUS FACILITIES, AND SECURITY CONSIDERATIONS USED IN THE MAINTENANCE OF CAMPUS FACILITIES

+NCE does not maintain residential facilities and does not have any officially recognized student organizations with noncampus locations.
+The campus building is open to staff, faculty and/or students during business hours (8 am to 10:45 pm Monday-Thursday, 8 am to 5 pm Friday).
+During non-business hours the campus building is only accessible by key fob and a security code, or through admittance by a designated staff member for the purpose of staff use, maintenance or cleaning.
 Security cameras are posted in main areas and doorways for monitoring purposes.
-IBT evaluates its security policies regarding campus facilities annually.
+NCE evaluates its security policies regarding campus facilities annually.